 The term living fossil was developed by an English naturalist Charles Darwin.
-He has described extensively about those living creatures that have remained largely unchanged for billions of years in one of his famous book “On the Origin of Species”.
+In one of his famous books, “The Origin of Species, he has described extensively about those living creatures that have remained largely unchanged for billions of years.
 He also included those creatures which have not changed since their ancestors were fossilized.
-In his chapter on natural selection, he explained about the Species and its group which is termed as aberrant.
+In his chapter on natural selection, he explained about the species and its group which is termed as aberrant.

 Living fossils are one of the best evidence from which various living species can be proved to be identical.
 If both present living and fossil creatures are similar and identical, then the older fossils are found to be present.
 Darwin believed that all living fossils were exceptional and strange.
-We can easily identify many fossils as they represent animal that no longer exists on Earth
+We can easily identify many fossils as they represent an animal that no longer exists on Earth.

 Examples of Living Fossils

-Unicellular Organisms- Bacteria, Algae, and Protozoa
+Unicellular Organisms- Bacteria, Algae, and Protozoa.

 The earliest living things believed to have evolved are bacteria algae, followed by single-celled organisms such as amoebae.
 Bacteria are tiny, minute, organisms which can survive in such harsh environments only by carrying out complex chemical processes.

 Even though cyanobacteria are not often considered a living fossil, it is the first form of life to evolve on Earth.
 The strains of bacteria are one of the most successful groups of organisms on this planet has ever seen.
 These cyanobacteria provide the most ancient records of life on Earth.